 Efforts continue but it doesn’t get much better as the season goes on, with Bakuto postulating that the Qi healing was mainly “a theory” among Qigong masters, after teaching Danny how to replenish his Qi by harnessing the energy around him, which is only a basic practice to anyone versed in kungfu.
 In Wuxia stories, after a major battle, when a swordsman is badly injured, the first thing he or she does is hide away in the remote forests or mountains to xiu lian, conserve and rebuild their Qi.

 One thing the series did get right was the matter it spent some time considering, the onscreen manifestation of the Iron Fist.
 The organic glow and presentation of Danny’s powers being triggered only when he is in a fight, remain tonally faithful to the original comics, in which Danny undergoes years of harsh training, both in combat and the in physical strengthening of his fists (including a daily routine of punching buckets of stones) to ready his body and spirit for the possibility of becoming a vessel for the Iron Fist.
-He draws from within, from a will that is a match in strength to the power of the Fist.
+In order to do so, he draws from within, a will that is a match in strength to the power of the Fist.

-One group of viewers the series may have a chance of gratifying is the comic fans, giving many nods to the comics, some more direct such as the Bride of Nine Spiders, Immortal Weapon from the later comics reincarnated as a minion of the Hand; the Leopard Punch Danny teaches Colleen that is representative of Ironfist’s multiple signature moves.
+One group of viewers the series may have a chance of gratifying is the comic fans, given the numerous nods to the comics, some more direct such as the Bride of Nine Spiders, Immortal Weapon from the later comics reincarnated as a minion of the Hand; the Leopard Punch Danny teaches Colleen that is representative of one of Iron Fist’s signature moves.
 After all, the superhero was originally created by martial arts enthusiasts.
 Not to mention show stealer Lewis Tan’s Zhou Cheng, a fighter Danny encounters on the premises of Gao’s operations in China, the host of Chi’Lin, the mystic beast who covets the heart of Iron Fist in the comics.
-Other nods are more indirect, such as the multitude of sales reps of the Hand who resemble Daughters of the Crane in their kungfu skills and allure.
+Other nods are more indirect, such as the multitude of sales reps of the Hand who resemble Daughters of the Crane in their fighting skills and allure.
 However, the tying of so many characters to The Hand seems too great a sacrifice to integrate the individual story with the “Defenders”, it is a shame not to make more use of the fantastic diagesis in the world of Iron Fist.